PrimeTimeTran/j-Portfolio/_posts/2020-12-2-AWS-Solutions-Architect.markdown

 ## Overview

+A summary of the knowledge required to become a certified Solution Architect from AWS.

 - EC2
   - Billed by the second
   - Linux/Mac use SSH
   - Windows use Putty
   - SSH is on port 22, lockdown the security group to your IP